 For example, would your audience understand if you said: “This new painting of dirt will be a great accent to your modern kitchen.“

-The content you write would only make sense to the people who use the slang “dirt” for coffee.
+The content you write would only make sense to those who use the slang “dirt” for coffee.

-Understanding who your audience is will help you to pick the keywords that your unique art collectors use in Google’s search.
+Understanding your audience will help you pick the keywords that your unique art collectors use in Google’s search.